Motivic action for Siegel modular forms

 \section{Yoshida lifts from real quadratic fields}

+Recall from Section~\ref{sec:intro_explication} that Conjecture~\ref{conj:motivic_action} has an interpretation in terms of abelian surfaces conjecturally associated with Siegel modular forms of weight $(2,2)$, as in Section~\ref{subsec:abelian_surfaces}.
+In this section, we consider two special cases that arise when the abelian surface is obtained from an elliptic curve over a quadratic field.
+The corresponding Siegel modular forms can be obtained as theta lifts from orthogonal groups in four variables.
+Although we will eventually phrase our results in terms of the automorphic forms, we first explain the set up in terms of elliptic curves and abelian surfaces.

-Let $E$ be an elliptic curve over a quadratic field $F$ such that $E^\sigma$ is not isogenous to $E$, where $\langle \sigma \rangle = \Gal(F/\Q)$, and consider the associated abelian surface $A = R_{F/\mathbb Q} E$.
-We explicate our conjecture in this case, both when $F$ is a real (this section) and an imaginary quadratic field (next section).
+Let $F$ be a quadratic field and write $c \in \Gal(F/\Q)$ for the non-trivial automorphism.
+Consider an elliptic curve $E$ over $F$ such that $E^c$ is not isogenous to $E$, and the associated abelian surface $A = R_{F/\mathbb Q} E$, defined by Weil restriction of scalars.

-Formally, the motive of $A$ is the restriction of scalars of the motive of $E$:
+One can then check that the motive of $A$ is identified with the restriction of scalars of the motive of $E$: